Why reading the mark scheme makes you a better exam student

 Indicative content

-Many mark schemes list “indicative content” — a non-exhaustive list of points that could appear in a strong answer.
-This is not a checklist.
-You do not need to hit every point listed.
-The list exists to guide examiners, but credit is given for any valid point that fits the question, even if it is not on the list.
+Many mark schemes list "indicative content": a non-exhaustive rundown of points that could appear in a strong answer.
+It's not a checklist, and you don't need to hit every point on it.
+The list is there to guide examiners, but any valid point that fits the question gets credit, whether it's on the list or not.

 How to use mark schemes in revision